Andre "Dre" Parker

 - Sarcastic Clapping: His reaction when Dre decides to stay in the tournament with a leg injury.

 Meiying is Dre's love interest, a sweet girl who plays the violin.
 She's introduced to Dre when he compliments her on her music, and she inadvertently appears to cause the conflict between him and Cheng.
 Meiying wishes she could help Dre more against Cheng, but as their families are friends, it makes it difficult for her.
 Meiying is the one who teaches Dre about Chinese customs, and in return he helps her to take time out from her busy schedule to just be a kid; though this backfires when she's almost late for an important recital.
-Meiying is forbidden from speaking to Dre after this, but he's able to win her father over when he asks for his forgiveness, in Chinese no less.
+Meiying is forbidden from speaking to Dre after this, but he's able to win her father over when he apologizes for bringing dishonor to their family, in Chinese no less.

 - Elegant Classical Musician: Meiying is extremely talented at playing the violin, and while she's still young, strives to be elegant when she plays.